-We use a new methodology to assess mortgage pricing discrimination by race.
-We make four main contributions.
-First, we show that existing estimates of mortgage pricing differences by race can be confounded by a "menu problem," which is the problem associated with evaluating equality in opportunity under multi-dimensional pricing.
-Though under-appreciated, the menu problem is broadly relevant in economic assessments of differences in opportunity given data on outcomes.
-Second, we provide a general methodology for resolving this menu problem based on relatively weak economic assumptions.
-More specifically, we use pairwise dominance relationships in mortgage pricing supplemented by restrictions on the range of plausible menus to define (1) a test statistic for equality in menus and (2) a difference in menus (DIM) metric for assessing whether one group of borrowers would prefer to switch to another group's menus.
-Our metrics are robust to arbitrary heterogeneity in borrower preferences across racial groups over the menu items, are sharp in terms of identification, and can be efficiently computed using methods from Optimal Transport.
-Third, to conduct statistical inference we devise a new procedure for hypothesis testing in the value of Optimal Transport problems based on directional differentiation.
-Fourth, we use our methodology to estimate mortgage pricing differentials by race on a new data set linking 2018--2019 Home Mortgage Disclosure Act (HMDA) data to Optimal Blue rate locks.
+Motivated by the assessment of racial discrimination in mortgage pricing, we introduce a new methodology for comparing the menus of options borrowers face based on their choices.
+First, we show how standard regression based approaches for assessing discrimination in menus can lead to misleading and contradictory results.
+Second, we propose a new methodology that is robust these problems based on relatively weak economic assumptions.
+More specifically, we use pairwise dominance relationships in choices supplemented by restrictions on the range of plausible menus to define (1) a test statistic for equality in menus and (2) a difference in menus (DIM) metric for assessing whether one group of borrowers would prefer to switch to another group's menus.
+Our statistics are robust to arbitrary heterogeneity in borrower preferences across racial groups, are sharp in terms of identification, and can be efficiently computed using Optimal Transport methods.
+Third, we devise a new approach for inference on the value of Optimal Transport problems based on directional differentiation.
+Fourth, we use our methodology to estimate mortgage pricing differentials by race on a novel data set linking 2018--2019 Home Mortgage Disclosure Act (HMDA) data to Optimal Blue rate locks.
 We find robust evidence for mortgage pricing differentials by race, particularly among Conforming mortgage borrowers who are relatively creditworthy.

 Over the period 2005 to 2015, Black borrowers paid more than 40 basis points higher mortgage interest rates than Non-Hispanic white borrowers.
 We show that the main reason is that Non-Hispanic white borrowers are much more likely to exploit periods of falling interest rates by refinancing their mortgages or moving.
 Black and Hispanic white borrowers face challenges refinancing because, on average, they have lower credit scores, equity and income.
 But even holding those factors constant, Blacks and Hispanic white borrowers refinance less suggesting that other social factors are at play.
 Because they are more likely to exploit lower interest rates, white borrowers benefit more from monetary expansions.
 Policies that reduce barriers to refinancing for minority borrowers and alternative mortgage contract designs can significantly reduce racial mortgage rate inequality.

 Many government support programs for small businesses are designed to pass through banks and credit unions.
 However, this poses barriers for minority communities that are less connected to financial institutions for obtaining this support.
-Using the latest program for supporting small businesses, the Paycheck Protection Program (PPP), as an example, we show that there was a large disparity in the density of PPP enrolled lenders by racial composition of the neighborhood.
-This difference is both due to a lower density of lenders in those neighborhoods in general, and by the fact that the banks and credit unions that do operate there are smaller, are less likely to have previous relationships with the Small Business Administration, and are less likely to enroll in the program.
-More heavily Black neighborhoods have significantly lower take-up of PPP loans particularly in lower population (more rural) areas where this disparity is most salient.
-Through an instrumental variables analysis, we show that the intensive margin of access to enrolled lenders can explain about 35% of the racial disparity in take up within the relevant areas.
-Our results suggest that government programs that provide "support through banks" can have undesirable distributional implications.
+Using the latest program for supporting small businesses, the Paycheck Protection Program (PPP), as an example, we show that there was a large disparity in both the presence and density of PPP enrolled lenders by racial composition of the neighborhood.
+This difference is both due to a lower number of lenders in those neighborhoods in general, and by the fact that the lenders that do operate there are small credit unions without a previous relationship with the Small Business Administration.
+More heavily Black neighborhoods have significantly lower take-up of PPP loans, particularly in lower population (more rural) areas where this disparity is most salient.
+Through an instrumental variables analysis, we show that the intensive margin of access to enrolled lenders can explain about 32% of the racial disparity in take up within the relevant areas.
+Our results suggest that government programs that provide ``support through banks'' can have undesirable distributional implications.

 We examine whether law school alumni relationships between the lawyers and judges affect case outcomes.
 We show that in the context of medical malpractice lawsuits in Florida, the plaintiff lawyer sharing the same law school as the judge increases the chances of recovery by 2%.
 Furthermore, the effect is confined to younger lawyers who see a 4% increase in the likelihood of recovery from having been to the same law school as the judge, and is absent in older lawyers.
 We interpret our results as evidence that lawyers gain school-specific human capital from their law schools which helps in their interactions with judges that graduated from the same school, and that this school-specific human capital become less important further on in the lawyers' careers.